 Raj provides a leading voice for the future of 3D Interactivity and Virtual Training technologies.
 He co-founded Heartwood with Neil Wadhawan, and focuses on company vision, culture and new technology development, his real passion.

 “I believe in using technology to make jobs easier, faster and safer.
-And I also believe that we should do so responsibly, not just because it can be implemented.
-For example, tacking on a VR headset onto an employee with no other training access point and roadmap thought, would just be a science project”, says Raj Raheja “Our company, based in Silicon Valley – a region committed to innovation – has developed a way to help technical workforce learn complex tasks with 3d interactive technology that is as simple as using any other app – on their tablet, PC, web browser, and yes, AR and VR as well.
-Training happens in a classroom, on a plant floor, in between job sites and 2 minutes before the task sometimes.
+And that we should do so responsibly, not just because it can be implemented.
+For example, tacking on a VR headset onto an employee with no other training access point and roadmap thought – would just be a science project”, says Raj Raheja “Our company, based in Silicon Valley – a region committed to innovation – has developed a way to help technical workforce learn complex tasks with 3d interactive technology that is as simple as using an app – on their tablet, PC, web browser, and yes, AR and VR as well.
+Training happens in a classroom, on a plant floor, on a rail yard and 2 minutes before the task sometimes.
 We need to be there for the worker all the way.”

 Awarded ‘Entrepreneur of the Year’ and featured in Inc. & Entrepreneur magazines, San Francisco Business Times, Silicon Valley Business Journal and more, Raj intensely writes about his vision for the industry, the company, our team and founding principles here.

 While top line growth has always been Neil’s #1 responsibility, he firmly believes in Building the Business versus just making the Quarter.
-He brings a laser-like focus in guiding Heartwood to become the de-facto name for Virtual Interactive Training in the Operations & Maintenance (O&M) Training space.
-He coaches his team to Educate, Evangelize, and Engage the marketplace, in that order.
+He brings a laser-like focus on solving customers problems around training, safety and job performance support.
 He oversees three critical pillars for growth:

-- Building relationships with Fortune 1000 like Reynolds, Norfolk Southern and Pacific Gas and Electric.
+- Building relationships with Fortune 1000 like BNSF, Norfolk Southern, CSX and Pacific Gas and Electric.

-- Strategic alliances with enterprise teams at Apple & HP – leveraging their market reach.
+- Strategic alliances with enterprise teams at Apple and HP – leveraging their market reach.

-- Go-to-Market strategy for key sectors like Manufacturing, Transportation and Energy.
+- Go-to-Market strategy for key sectors like Transportation and Energy.

 Tara heads Heartwood’s development and is well known in the industry for driving a relentless quest for quality.
 Right beside that passion, her purpose is to take the notion of customer service to a level that is almost inspirational.